cloudfoundry/gorouter/README.md

 in **gorouter.yml** `yaml default_balancing_algorithm: round-robin`

 ### Least-Connection
-The GoRouter also supports least connection based routing and this can be enabled in **gorouter.yml**
+The Gorouter also supports least connection based routing and this can be enabled in **gorouter.yml**

 ```yaml